bartpleiter/FPGC5/Documentation/docs/bdos.md

 While this is definitely not a complex OS like Linux or Windows, it does add a lot of functionality to the FPGC5.
 Mainly the shell and the ability to load programs from USB and Network are a huge step-up over the MCU-like programming experience where you can only run one program until it is reprogrammed.

+!!! danger
+    Timer2 is used for USB keyboard polling, so don't use it in user code!

 ## Functionality
 Currently, with BDOS you can:
 - Navigate and do other operations on the file system on a USB drive using the shell